-Net cash provided by operating activities was \$6.2 billion and \$4.0 billion for the years ended December 31, 2022, and 2021, respectively.
-Activity increased year-over-year, as higher net financing revenue and other interest income more than offset higher interest expense.
+Net cash provided by operating activities was \$4.7 billion and \$6.2 billion for the years ended December 31, 2023, and 2022, respectively.
+Operating cash inflows were lower versus the prior year due to unfavorable market conditions as a result of the current macroeconomic environment.
 Refer to the Consolidated Results of Operations section of this MD&A for further discussion.

-Net cash used in investing activities was \$17.3 billion and \$11.1 billion for the years ended December 31, 2022, and 2021, respectively.
-The change was primarily due to an increase of \$10.8 billion in net cash outflows related to higher originations of loans held-for-investment, driven by higher financed transaction amounts.
-This was partially offset by an increase of \$3.5 billion in net cash inflows related to available-for-sale securities.
+Net cash used in investing activities was \$7.3 billion and \$17.3 billion for the years ended December 31, 2023, and 2022, respectively.
+The change was primarily due to a \$6.0 billion decrease in net cash outflows related to loans held-for-investment and a \$3.5 billion decrease in net cash outflows related to available-for-sale securities.

-Net cash provided by financing activities for the year ended December 31, 2022, was \$11.6 billion, compared to net cash used in financing activities of \$3.8 billion for the same period in 2021.
-The change was primarily attributable to an increase in deposits of \$6.2 billion, an increase in net cash inflows related to short-term borrowings of \$4.5 billion, and an increase in net cash inflows from the issuance of long-term debt of \$4.1 billion.
-Refer to the above section titled Recent Funding Developments for further information.
+Net cash provided by financing activities for the year ended December 31, 2023, was \$3.8 billion, compared to \$11.6 billion for the same period in 2022.
+The change was primarily attributable to a decrease in net cash inflows of \$8.4 billion from deposits and a decrease of \$1.5 billion related to short-term borrowings.
+The decrease was partially offset by lower repurchases of common stock of \$1.6 billion.